hiteshjoshi1/commands/aws_learn/Aws-ec2.md

 #### FSx for Lustre
 File system for compute intensive workloads, example HPC, machine learning, media data processing workflows and electronic design automation.
 Millions of IOPS and sub sec latencies.

+#### EC2 Hibernate
+- EC2 instance hibernate will save the in memory RAM to EBS root volume.
+RAM contents are reloaded, the process that were previously running on the instance are resumed, so bootup is quite fast.
+- Instance RA cannot be more than 150 GB.
+- Instance famlies include c3,c4,c5,m3,4,5,r3,4,5, t3 etc
+- Instances cannot be hibernated for more than 60 days.
+- Availaible for On demand instances and reserved instances.